-Wifi positioning, Bluetooth positioning or UWB positioning provide a useful backup when GNSS is not available, typically in dense urban environment (urban canyons) and in indoor conditions.
-These technologies can be used to estimate the location of a device within the Wifi/Bluetooth/UWB communication ranges using the knowledge of the radio wave emitter location and an estimation of the range from the (UWB/Bluetooth/Wifi) emitting device to the user.
-The difference between these technologies is related to the type of radio wave that is transmitted and to the way the emitter-to-transmitter range is computed.
+Wifi positioning or UWB positioning provide a useful backup when GNSS is not available, typically in dense urban environment (urban canyons) and in indoor conditions.
+These technologies can be used to estimate the location of a device within the Wifi or UWB communication ranges using the knowledge of the radio wave emitter location and an estimation of the range from the (UWB or Wifi) emitting device to the user.
+The difference between the two technologies is related to the type of radio wave that is transmitted and to the way the emitter-to-transmitter range is computed.

-The Wifi technology is already widespread, most of the buildings are currently equipped with Wifi routers and thus, it does not need extra infrastructure to be installed.
-On the contrary, the UWB and Bluetooth technologies require the installation of specific transmitters but this technology will allow a more accurate computation of the range than the Wifi signals:
+The Wifi technology is already widespread, most of the building are currently equipped with Wifi routers and thus, it does not need extra infrastructure to be installed.
+On the contrary, the UWB technology requires the installation of specific transmitters but this technology will allow a more accurate computation of the range than the Wifi signals:

-- Wifi: 5 to 10m accuracy with 100m range.

-- UWB: 0.1 to 0.5m accuracy with 10m range.
+- Wifi: 5 to 10m accuracy with 100m range. - UWB: 0.1 to 0.5m accuracy with 10m range.

-- Bluetooth: 1 to 5m accuracy with 50m range.